The End Of 'Reality Z' Explained

 Just when you think you know what direction Netflix’s Reality Z is going, it takes a hard left turn into a very different show.
 While yes, you’re still watching a series about zombies, and a series about a group of people trying to survive the zombie outbreak, it quickly shifts into a faux reality show while commenting on the state of humanity and the choices we make to survive.
 It’s not actually as confusing as you might think, but turn after turn it does get a little jarring.
-But then again, would you expect an ending any less from a series inspired by a Charlie Brooker show (Dead Set) out of the U.K.?
+But then again, would you expect an ending any less from a series inspired by a Charlie Brooker's show Dead Set?

 Advertisement